WE ARE OPEN FOR THE 2025 SEASON

 0 Scoville units.

 Believed to be the sweetest of all peppers, this pepper from Ukraine is heart shaped, thick fleshed, and easy to grow.
 Plant grows like a bell pepper.
-Turns from green to a dark crimson red.
-Seeds from Baker Creek.
+Turns from green to a dark crimson red..

 0 Scoville units.